UKCloud/documentation/articles/azure/azs-how-create-vm-portal.md

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack portal.
+To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack Hub portal.

 ## Creating a virtual machine

-VMs provide the basic compute building blocks in Azure Stack.
-You can create VMs using the Azure Stack Marketplace, which provides access to pre-created images to quickly deploy the VMs you need to build your applications.
-Microsoft makes Azure Marketplace images available for Azure Stack once they have passed an accreditation process.
-If you cannot find the image you require in the Azure Stack Marketplace please raise a support call via the UKCloud portal and if possible we will make your requested image available in Azure Stack Marketplace.
+VMs provide the basic compute building blocks in Azure Stack Hub.
+You can create VMs using the Azure Stack Hub Marketplace, which provides access to pre-created images to quickly deploy the VMs you need to build your applications.
+Microsoft makes Azure Marketplace images available for Azure Stack Hub once they have passed an accreditation process.
+If you cannot find the image you require in the Azure Stack Hub Marketplace please raise a support call via the UKCloud portal and if possible we will make your requested image available in Azure Stack Hub Marketplace.

 **To create a VM from the Azure Marketplace:**

-1. Log in to the Azure Stack portal.
+1. Log in to the Azure Stack Hub portal.

    For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).